SamKr/SharpWit/README.md

 Version history:

+02.03.2014

+- Support for JSON arrays
+- Support for voice; interpret your speech

 01.03.2014

 - Connect with wit.ai and send/retrieve data
 - Interpret JSON and cast into custom class
-- Support for JSON arrays
 - Interpret intent and cast into corresponding class
 - Basic custom string based on data as a proof-of-concept